OSGP/Documentation/Protocols/OSLP/v0.6.1/SetSchedule.md

 ```
 Definitions:
 - 'index: "\000"' means: all device relays configured as LIGHT relays (see SetConfigurationRequest message)
-- 'light-measurement trigger' is defined as: a SetTransitionRequest message containing a TransitionType matching the schedule-entry's actionTime value (SUNRISE matches NIGHT_DAY and SUNSET matches DAY_NIGHT)
+- 'light measurement trigger' is defined as: a SetTransitionRequest message containing a TransitionType matching the schedule-entry's actionTime value (SUNRISE matches NIGHT_DAY and SUNSET matches DAY_NIGHT)

 Specifies:
 For all (weekday: ALL) 7 days of the week,
-when a light-measurement trigger is received in the morning (actionTime: SUNRISE),
+when a light measurement trigger is received in the morning (actionTime: SUNRISE),
 then all device relays configured as LIGHT relays have to switch off (on: false).

-When and only when a SUNRISE transition is received via a light-measurement trigger (LIGHT_TRIGGER) within a window of 15 minutesBefore and 15 minutesAfter the calculated astronomical time for sunrise,
+When and only when a SUNRISE transition is received via a light measurement trigger (LIGHT_TRIGGER) within a window of 15 minutesBefore and 15 minutesAfter the calculated astronomical time for sunrise,
-then the device shall switch for the received light-measurement trigger.
+then the device shall switch for the received light measurement trigger.

-When no SUNRISE transition is received via a light-measurement trigger (LIGHT_TRIGGER) within a window of 15 minutesBefore and 15 minutesAfter the calculated astronomical time for sunrise,
+When no SUNRISE transition is received via a light measurement trigger (LIGHT_TRIGGER) within a window of 15 minutesBefore and 15 minutesAfter the calculated astronomical time for sunrise,
 then the device shall switch at the end of the window.

 The triggerType (LIGHT_TRIGGER) defines how a SUNRISE (actionTime) transition will be triggered.